pulumi/docs/pulumi-hugo/themes/default/content/blog/announcing-docker-v4-image-custom-resource/index.md

 ImageRegistry → RegistryArgs
 ```

 The Docker Provider Image Resource has everything you need to build, run, and push Docker images for any container registry.
-Try it out today!
+Build your next image now!